The TCJA colors the 2018 real estate tax landscape

 If you rent out your principal residence or second home for 15 days or more, you’ll have to report the income.
 But you also may be entitled to deduct some or all of your rental expenses — such as utilities, repairs, insurance and depreciation.
 Exactly what you can deduct depends on whether the home is classified as rental property for tax purposes (based on the amount of personal vs. rental use):

 Rental property.
 You can deduct rental expenses, including losses, subject to the real estate activity rules.
-You can’t deduct any interest that’s attributable to your personal use of the home, but you can take the personal portion of property tax as an itemized deduction.
+Property tax attributable to the rental use of the home isn’t subject to the new $10,000 limit on the state and local tax deduction.
+You can’t deduct any interest that’s attributable to your personal use of the home.
+However, you can take the personal portion of property tax as an itemized deduction (subject to the new $10,000 limit).

 Nonrental property.
 You can deduct rental expenses only to the extent of your rental income.
 Any excess can be carried forward to offset rental income in future years.
-You also can take an itemized deduction for the personal portion of both mortgage interest and property taxes.
+You also can take an itemized deduction for the personal portion of both mortgage interest and property taxes, subject to the applicable limits.
 In some situations, it may be beneficial to reduce personal use of a residence so it will be classified as a rental property.
-(See the Case Study “Converting a personal residence to a rental property may save taxes.”)

 When you sell your principal residence, you can exclude up to $250,000 ($500,000 for joint filers) of gain if you meet certain tests.
 Gain that qualifies for the exclusion also will be excluded from the NIIT.
 To support an accurate tax basis, maintain thorough records, including information on your original cost and subsequent improvements, reduced by casualty losses and any depreciation that you may have claimed based on business use.